Finaps/Backend-Onboarding-Module-Project/Challenges.md

 ## Defensive programming

 - The program should always report information to the user about what went wrong, and should only support actions that it can handle.
 Try to improve the projects error handling, propagation and prevention so it never breaks.

+## Documentation

+- Are you able to document your data models?

+## Misc

+- Could we make our service performance actions in the background?
+  - Maybe a daily fetch of pokemone with birthdays, that day?
+- What other NuGets could enhance our service?